 A slow website costs you visitors, rankings and sales.
 If pages take several seconds to load, or navigation between them feels sluggish, most people will leave before they see what you have to offer.
 Fixing that does not always mean upgrading your hosting plan or rewriting your theme.
-For most WordPress sites, caching is the most effective place to start.
+Learning how to speed up WordPress comes down to cutting page load time and lifting overall site speed, and for most WordPress sites, caching is the most effective place to start.

 What is caching and why does it matter for WordPress?

 Caching is the process of storing frequently accessed data so it can be retrieved without regenerating it from scratch on every request.
 For WordPress, this matters more than it might for a static site.
 WordPress content lives in a MySQL database, which gets queried every time someone loads a page.
 Scripts and images add further requests on top of that.
-Under any meaningful traffic, those repeated queries add up.
+Under any meaningful traffic, those repeated queries add up and drag down WordPress site speed.

 A caching system identifies the content that gets requested most often and generates static copies of it.
 When the next visitor arrives, the server delivers the preloaded version rather than querying the database or executing PHP.
-Load times drop, and the server handles more traffic without breaking a sweat.
+Loading speed improves, WordPress website speed climbs without any change to WordPress core, and the server handles more traffic without breaking a sweat.

 Diagram showing how a caching layer intercepts repeat page requests before they reach the WordPress database.